-The school day starts at 8:00 AM and ends at 3:45PM.
-Students are expected to arrive to school between 8:00 - 8:15 AM so that they are prepared to begin classes promptly at 8:20 AM.
-Buses leave school at approximately 3:55PM.
-After school activities run on a schedule that varies according to grade level and activity.
+The school day starts at 8:00 AM and ends at 3:45 PM.
+Students are expected to arrive at school between 8:00 - 8:15 AM so that they are prepared to begin classes promptly at 8:20 AM.
+Buses leave school at approximately 3:55 PM.
+After-school activities run on a schedule that varies according to grade level and activity.
 The school is generally open from 8:00-5:00, Monday-Friday.
-All children and parents, drivers and ayis are expected to leave the campus by 3:50 PM unless they have specific school related business or are involved in a school activity.
+All children and parents, drivers, and ayis are expected to leave the campus by 3:50 PM unless they have specific school-related business or are involved in a school activity.